NLog/NLog.github.io/_posts/2015-05-28-nlog-4-release-candidate.md

 ###Conditional logging

 In extreme cases logging could affect the performance of your application.
 There is a small overhead when writing a lot of log messages, like Tracing.
-For this case it’s now possible to only include the Trace and Debug call with a Debug release.
+For this case it’s now possible to only include the `Trace` and `Debug` call with a debug release.
 Instead of writing:

 {% highlight csharp %}
-Logger.Trace(“entering method {0}, methodname”);
+Logger.Trace("entering method {0}", methodname);
 {% endhighlight %}

 Write

 {% highlight csharp %}
-Logger.
-ConditionalTrace(“entering method {0}, methodname”);
+Logger.ConditionalTrace("entering method {0}", methodname);
 {% endhighlight %}

-This call will be removed by the .Net compiler if the DEBUG conditional compilation symbol is not set – default on a Release build.
+This call will be removed by the .Net compiler if the DEBUG conditional compilation symbol is not set – default on a release build.

 ### Auto load extensions